 AARP’s Young Start program allows you to purchase whole life insurance coverage for a child or grandchild that’s younger than 18.
-There’s no medical exam and the policy builds cash value, similar to their standard whole life policy, but there are only 3 levels of coverage:
+There’s no medical exam and the policy builds cash value, similar to their standard whole life policy, but there are only three levels of coverage:

 This type of policy is typically intended to shield parents and relatives from the costs associated with a child dying early.
 However, AARP’s policy is different from those offered by other insurers as coverage is not interrupted when the child comes of age (turning 21) and premiums are level for as long as the policy remains in force.
 This means that, while the policy’s cash value will grow very slowly, it can continue to grow for decades and is available if your child or grandchild ever wants to access it.

 In addition, if you pass away, the child or grandchild won’t have to pay premiums to keep coverage in place until they turn 21.
 At that point, premium payments will continue to be set according to whatever amount of coverage was initially purchased.

 The AARP’s life insurance policies are underwritten and managed by New York Life, an insurer with an A++ (Superior) financial strength rating for life insurance companies from A.M.
 Best.
 However, New York Life’s program with the AARP receives a significant number of critical reviews with regards to claims handling.